Bennyhwanggggg/WhatBot/backend/README.md

 ## Setup, build and run

-Build the packages
+**Running locally**
+*Prerequisites*: Python 3 installed
+Setup
 ```
+python3 -m pip install -r requirements.txt
 python3 setup.py install
 ```
-Running locally
+Run
 ```
 python3 app.py
 ```

-Running via Docker
+**Running via Docker**
+Using Docker to run will run the app in production mode.
 ```
 docker build -t whatbot.backend:latest .
 docker run whatbot.backend:latest
 ```
-Using Docker to run will run the app in production mode.

 ## Testing

 Pytest is the chosen testing module for our backend.
 All test cases are inside the `tests` folder.
+The test covers most of the backend module's essential functions.

 ### How to test?